 - Project assets can be upgraded

-It is a master script that calls other automated scripts and plays them back in sequence. “callscript test1” is a command to call script named test1.
+It is a master script that calls other automated scripts and plays them back in sequence. “call script test1” is a command to call script named test1.
 Combined into a single shell script, scripts can run in unattended mode and perform comprehensive test coverage.
-It centralizes test results into one test log.
+It centralizes test results in one test log.

 Verification points verify that a certain action has taken place, or verify the state of an object.
 There are 11 Verification points in Robot

 - Alpha-Numeric: Verifies alphanumeric data.
 Used for edit boxes, pushbuttons, labels, text fields, etc.,

 - Object Properties: Tests object attributes such as color, font, and position.